amitaiken/dropit-deliveries/README.md

 ### DataBase
 MySql
-- database schema at the folder: SQL/dropit_shopping_schema.sql
-- database example data at the folder: SQL/dropit_shopping_exampleData.dcomp
+- database backup data at the folder: SQL/dropit_shopping_202206290906.sql

 ### Generate APIs and definitions

-Generate APIs in the `routes_generated` directory and definitions in the `definitions_generated` directory:
+run generate - create generate, a folder you can find APIs generated from swagger: in the `routes` directory and definitions in the `definitions` directory

 ```
 npm run generate